osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - The frontend is served by the `api` profile; workers expose no public login or UI.
 - Secrets are resolved by the executor and never transported as job data.
 - More workers increase source and sink contention; scaling limits must be measured.
+- Worker load distribution is approximate; normalized busy-slot time is the fairness measure and raw run count is only a secondary signal.

 ---